 Starting Lineup minor league action figure gallery

 Like so many of my generational peers, I grew up collecting Kenner Starting Lineup action figures.
-Among the thousands of figurines Kenner produced for big league sports, there are a handful representing minor league baseball.
+Among the thousands of figurines Kenner produced for big league sports, there are only a handful representing minor league baseball.
 In 1997, an individual, one-off figure was made featuring Nolan Ryan in his 1967 Jacksonville Suns uniform.
 In 1999, the bulk of the Classic Doubles subset was made up of ten “From the Minors to the Majors” players.

-As a casual collector of both Starting Lineups and MiLB memorabilia, I own all eleven figurines and have removed all from their original packages for display purposes and to get a better look at all the details.
+As a casual collector of both Starting Lineups and minor league memorabilia, I own all eleven figurines and have removed all from their original packages for display purposes and to get a better look at all the details.
 On this page, I’ll say all that there is for me to say about each of these figurines.

 1997 Nolan Ryan